Full Spectrum Infrared Sauna

 Our Infrared Sauna

 At Extivita, we use a state-of-the-art full spectrum infrared sauna boasting the lowest and safest EMF and ELF levers of any infrared sauna on the market.
+With 12 different infrared light settings, our sauna offers a personalized experience tailored to meet your unique health needs.
 While many saunas only use far-infrared wavelengths, ours delivers near-infrared (IR-A), mid-infrared (IR-B) and far-infrared (IR-C) light.
 By emitting the full infrared spectrum, our sauna penetrates not only the outermost layer of the skin (the epidermis), but the deeper layer of the skin (the dermis) as well(8).
 Additionally, our sauna delivers over 25 times the power of the nearest clinic’s, allowing for the deepest tissue penetration and optimal health benefits.

 What are the Benefits of Infrared Sauna?